zauberzeug/nicegui/CONTRIBUTING.md

 Please help us grow the number of insightful demos by following these easy steps:

 1. clone the NiceGUI repo and launch `main.py` in the root dir
+2. run `python3 -m pip install -e .` in the repo as explained above
-2. in the newly opened browser window you can navigate to the documentation page you want to change something
+3. in the newly opened browser window you can navigate to the documentation page you want to change something
-3. open the code in your editor (for example [website/more_documentation/table_documentation.py](https://github.com/zauberzeug/nicegui/blob/main/website/more_documentation/table_documentation.py))
+4. open the code in your editor (for example [website/more_documentation/table_documentation.py](https://github.com/zauberzeug/nicegui/blob/main/website/more_documentation/table_documentation.py))
-4. in the `more()` function insert an inner function containing your demo code
+5. in the `more()` function insert an inner function containing your demo code
-5. add the `@text_demo` decorator to explain the demo
+6. add the `@text_demo` decorator to explain the demo
-6. make sure the result looks as you expect in the rendered documentation
+7. make sure the result looks as you expect in the rendered documentation
-7. create a pull-request (see below)
+8. create a pull-request (see below)

 Your contributions are much appreciated.